4wayhandshake/Alfie/README.md

   - [x] Added "extra checks" mechanism to automate tests for things like insecure PHP modules
   - [x] Started using semantic versioning
   - [x] Updated README and `--help` to include `--no-extra-checks` and `--version`
+- 1.3.1:
+  - [x] Added additional "extra checks" for other types of LFIs
+  - [x] Replaced `--ending` option with `--no-ending-checks`: it now checks for null-byte termination by default.